mspnp/aks-baseline/04-networking.md

 1. Create the regional network hub.

-   > :book: When the networking team created the regional hub for eastus2, it didn't have any spokes yet defined, yet the networking team always lays out a base hub following a standard pattern (defined in `hub-default.json`).
+   > :book: When the networking team created the regional hub for eastus2, it didn't have any spokes yet defined, yet the networking team always lays out a base hub following a standard pattern (defined in `hub-default.bicep`).
 A hub always contains an Azure Firewall (with some org-wide policies), Azure Bastion, a gateway subnet for VPN connectivity, and Azure Monitor for network observability.
 They follow Microsoft's recommended sizing for the subnets.
    >
    > The networking team has decided that `10.200.[0-9].0` will be where all regional hubs are homed on their organization's network space.
 The `eastus2` hub (created below) will be `10.200.0.0/24`.
    >